-- 32.4.1 When about to put a non-tradable calamity card at the bottom of the trade stack, first pull the bottom two cards from the stack, shuffle the non-tradable calamity together with these cards, and then put all three cards at the bottom of the stack. - 32.4.1.1 Do this both during initial game setup and during restacking of returned trade cards. - 32.4.2 This variant will get rid of the strategy of "card counting" without significantly increasing the danger of the calamity phase, and is thus an alternative to Shuffle Non-Tradable Calamities in the Deck (2.3).
+- 34.5.1.1 Do this both during initial game setup and during restacking of returned trade cards. - 34.5.2 This variant will get rid of the strategy of "card counting" without significantly increasing the danger of the calamity phase, and is thus an alternative to Shuffle Non-Tradable Calamities in the Deck (34.4).

-32.5 No Limit on Primary Victims of Calamities
+34.6 No Limit on Primary Victims of Calamities

-- 32.5.1 Ignore paragraph 24.2. - 32.5.2 This variant will increase the danger of trading, and increase the probability of a quick fall of a promising civilization.
+- 34.6.1 Ignore paragraph 24.2. - 34.6.2 This variant will increase the danger of trading, and increase the probability of a quick fall of a promising civilization.
 That is great unless you are that civilization.
 It will also get rid of the valid, but arguably unsportsmanlike, strategy of "calamity hoarding" to reduce the risk of actually getting hit by a drawn non-tradable calamity.

-32.6 Dynamic Limit on Primary Victims of Calamities
+34.7 Dynamic Limit on Primary Victims of Calamities

-- 32.6.1 Replace paragraph 24.2 with the following procedure: - 32.6.1.1 No player may be the primary victim of more than three calamities, of which at most two can be major calamities, in a single turn. - 32.6.1.2 If a player receives more than two major calamities in the same turn he first disregards any duplicates.
+- 34.7.1 Replace paragraph 24.2 with the following procedure: - 34.7.1.1 No player may be the primary victim of more than three calamities, of which at most two can be major calamities, in a single turn. - 34.7.1.2 If a player receives more than two major calamities in the same turn he first disregards any duplicates.
 If, after disregarding all duplicates, he still has more than two major calamities, his tradable major calamities are shuffled together, and one (or two if he has no non-tradable major calamities) is drawn at random, and his non-tradable major calamities are shuffled together, and one (or two if he has no tradable major calamities) is drawn at random.
-The remaining major calamities received by that player are disregarded and are returned to the appropriate stack of trade cards.

-- 32.6.1.3 If a player, after disregarding major calamities as described above, still has more than three calamities, he first disregards, at random, duplicate minor calamities until only three calamities remains.
-If, after disregarding all duplicates, he still has more than three calamities, he disregards, at random, minor calamities until only three calamities remains. - 32.6.2 This slightly more complicated version of paragraph 24.2 will result in an arguably fairer calamity phase, and will severely reduce the ability to employ the strategy of "calamity hoarding" without increasing the danger of the calamity phase, and is thus an alternative to No Limit on Primary Victims of Calamities (2.5).
+The remaining major calamities received by that player are disregarded and are returned to the appropriate stack of trade cards. - 34.7.1.3 If a player, after disregarding major calamities as described above, still has more than three calamities, he first disregards, at random, duplicate minor calamities until only three calamities remains.
+If, after disregarding all duplicates, he still has more than three calamities, he disregards, at random, minor calamities until only three calamities remains. - 34.7.2 This slightly more complicated version of paragraph 24.2 will result in an arguably fairer calamity phase, and will severely reduce the ability to employ the strategy of "calamity hoarding" without increasing the danger of the calamity phase, and is thus an alternative to No Limit on Primary Victims of Calamities (34.6).

-32.7 Limited Damage from Calamities
+34.8 Limited Damage from Calamities

-- 32.7.1 No calamity effect can reduce a victim, primary or secondary, to less than 16 unit points.
-Once a player reaches 16 unit points, further calamity effects do not affect that player until he gains more on-map unit points. - 32.7.2 If all players agree a different amount of unit points can be selected.
-16 is the default value, as that is enough to keep two cities, or to keep one city as well as a population base to grow from. - 32.7.2 This variant rule makes sure no player gets too far behind due to calamities.
+- 34.8.1 No calamity effect can reduce a victim, primary or secondary, to less than 16 unit points.
+Once a player reaches 16 unit points, further calamity effects do not affect that player until he gains more on-map unit points. - 34.8.2 If all players agree a different amount of unit points can be selected.
+16 is the default value, as that is enough to keep two cities, or to keep one city as well as a population base to grow from. - 34.8.2 This variant rule makes sure no player gets too far behind due to calamities.
 Think of it as an extra safety net in case the self-balancing properties of the game wouldn't be enough.

-32.8 Stoic Civilization
+34.9 Stoic Civilization